bezawit11234/rick-sanchez/README.md

 Episode Details: Click on an episode to get detailed information, including a summary and a list of characters featured in that episode. location detail:Click on an location to get detailed information
 # The programm language we use
-vue.js
+vue.js,
-Html5
+ Html5,
-tailwindcss
+ tailwindcss,
-javascript
+ javascript,
  css

 Acknowledgements
 Rick and Morty API for providing the data.
 Vue.js for the front-end framework.
 Css for styling.

 Contact
 Your Name - #Bezawit Mgersa - beza.mege@gmail.com